Pistonite/txtpp/README.md

 # Directives
 ## Syntax
-A directive is a multi-line structure in the source file, that looks like this:
+A directive is a single- or multi-line structure in the source file, that looks like this:
 ```
 {WHITESPACES}{PREFIX1}TXTPP#{DIRECTIVE} {ARG1}
 {WHITESPACES}{PREFIX2}{ARG2}